richmedina/richmedina.github.io/clt-fall-2020-peshlat-level-4-activity-guide.md

  		print('List item =>', title)
 ```

-Exercise Set 3: Summation Pattern With a List
+Exercise Set 2: Summation Pattern With a List
 ----
 Let's review the summation pattern again.
-In this case we will start with a list:
+In this case we will start with a list of integers:

 ```python
 	cases = [5, 2, 2, 6, 11]